-- Riding hats must meet RDA hat standards and must not have a peak.
-See relevant section for current hat standards. - Dress must be formfitting and all articles of clothing, or parts thereof, must remain attached to the Vaulter's body at all times. - Dress must in no way compromise the safety of either Vaulter or horse - Soft shoes must be worn - Lungers should harmonise with the team and it is recommended that gloves and suitable shoes are worn
+- Standard hat covers with soft, flexible peaks are permitted. - Dress must be formfitting and all articles of clothing, or parts thereof, must remain attached to the vaulter's body at all times. - Dress must in no way compromise the safety of either vaulter or horse. - Soft shoes must be worn by all vaulters.
+Specially made vaulting shoes with rubber grip soles are recommended. - Lungers should harmonise with the team and it is recommended that gloves and suitable shoes are worn.